SouthWest Metro Intermediate District: SouthWest Metro Educational Cooperative

 The SouthWest Metro Educational Cooperative #6088 was the precursor to the SouthWest Metro Intermediate District #288.
 The Cooperative was formed on July 1, 2013, as a joint powers cooperative school district.
 The Educational Cooperative resulted from the blending of The Minnesota River Valley Special Educational Cooperative (MRVSEC) which was formed in 1968 and the Carver-Scott Educational Cooperative (CSEC) which was formed in 1976.
 MRVSEC provided special education services to public school districts in and around Scott County Minnesota during its 45-year existence.
 CSEC was originally formed as a vocational cooperative by three public school districts: Eastern Carver County Schools (known as Chaska Public Schools at that time), Shakopee Public Schools, and Waconia Public Schools.

 During the early 1980s, CSEC merged with the Minnesota River Valley Special Education Cooperative (MRVSEC), which had provided special education services to the public school districts in the greater Carver County Minnesota area since its formation in 1969.

 CSEC provided Career and Technical Education, Alternative Education, Adult Basic Education, and Special Education prior to its merger with MRVSEC and the formation of the SouthWest Metro Educational Cooperative in 2013.
 Darren Kermes was the Executive Director of both MRVSEC and CSEC at the time of their merger and subsequently served as the Executive Director of SouthWest Metro Educational Cooperative.

 Programs

-The SouthWest Metro Intermediate District provides services to learners of all ages in four primary areas:
+The SouthWest Metro Intermediate District provides services to learners of all ages in five primary areas: